 - A urine albumin result below 30 is normal.

-- A urine albumin result above 30 is abnormal and may mean kidney disease.
+- A urine albumin result above 30 is not normal and may mean kidney disease.

 Your healthcare provider might do additional tests to be sure.